- Download our Moving to the Netherlands Guide (PDF)

 Famously liberal and modern, the Netherlands is a global trendsetter in governance, banking and commerce, and consistently ranks as one of the top destinations in the world for expats to live and work in.

 It is a secular state that respects diversity.
 The Dutch, in general, are known for their tolerance and liberal ideals, and like-minded expats typically have no problem integrating into a laid-back society that is at complete ease with 21st-century living.
-That said, anyone living abroad can feel elements of culture shock, and while English is widely spoken, learning the Dutch language may prove to be one such barrier.
+Some expats do experience elements of culture shock, and while English is widely spoken, learning the Dutch language may prove to be one such element.